CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M23 Formation of Security Zones [Planner] (C)

 The need for protection of rooms in a building depends on their use.
 The required security measures must be adapted to this protection requirement.
 Accordingly, the structural design of walls, windows and doors must be and the complementary equipment with security and surveillance technology.
 Therefore, when planning a new building or evaluating an existing building, rooms with similar protection needs should be zoned together.
 This means that comparable risks can be treated uniformly and the costs of implementing measures are reduced.
 To z.
-For example, if you do not need to permanently lock or monitor every single room in the building, zones with visitor traffic should be separated from vulnerable areas.
+For example, if you do not need to permanently lock or monitor every single room in the building, areas with visitor traffic should be separated from areas that need to be protected.
 Public spaces such as a canteen that attracts external audiences, or semi-public spaces such as meeting, training, or function rooms should be located near the building entrance.
 Access to parts of buildings with internal areas such as the offices can then z.
 B. be easily monitored by a gatekeeper.
 Particularly sensitive areas such as a development department, rooms of building technology or IT rooms should be secured with an additional access control.

 For physically securing a building and, if applicable, the surrounding property, it has proven useful to plan and implement a security concept with depth-restricted security measures (onion shell principle).
 Proven is a division into four security zones, outdoor area, controlled indoor area, internal area and high security area: